KRFOSS/kali-docs/arm/raspberry-pi-full-encryption/index.md

 Last year we made a blog post, [Secure Kali Pi 2018](https://www.kali.org/tutorials/secure-kali-pi-2018/), covering how to encrypt a Kali RPi install.
 Since then there have been a few developments.
 One important note is that unixabg has created a script to automate the process.
 We will touch more on that after going through the manual method, however we recommend reading what is being done still.

-As a review, what we are trying to accomplish is to create a stanalone “leave behind” device that, when discovered, does not make it easy to figure out what you were doing.
+As a review, what we are trying to accomplish is to create a stanalone "leave behind" device that, when discovered, does not make it easy to figure out what you were doing.
 So we use the LUKS full disk encryption along with the LUKS Nuke capability to put this together.
 If you have a Raspberry Pi 3 Model B+, or really any other model or similar device, feel free to use the instructions below to set up your own secure system.
 This updated process is based on our previous documentation, and updated with some community suggestions.

 # Overview of the process

-Before we dive into the tech of what we are going to try to accomplish, let’s take a quick look at our goals on setting up our Raspberry Pi 3 Model B+ (henceforth called “RPi”):
+Before we dive into the tech of what we are going to try to accomplish, let’s take a quick look at our goals on setting up our Raspberry Pi 3 Model B+ (henceforth called "RPi"):

 * Create a normal Kali Linux RPi installation
 * Prepare the system for encrypted boot with remote disk unlock